ms-iot/azure-client-tools/docs/device-agent/schema/hierarchy.md

 The expected number of configurable/reported properties for Windows is in the range of 300~500 properties.
 Operators are not expected to directly manipulate the device twins.
 Instead, they will use a web portal or an app to manipulate them.
 Keeping them as a flat list of properties will not provide the best experience for the following reasons:

 - There is increased likelihood of name collisions between different areas.
   - For example, both WiFi configuration and application management require paths to file names to download.
-They canâ€™t be simply named â€˜fileNameâ€™ or else there will be a conflict.
-Instead, and to keep it a flat list, weâ€™ll have to prefix the name; i.e. wifiFileName and appFileNameâ€¦ Even then, this does not scale when we have multiple applications configured (app1FileName, app2FileName, etc).
+They can’t be simply named ‘fileName’ or else there will be a conflict.
+Instead, and to keep it a flat list, we’ll have to prefix the name; i.e. wifiFileName and appFileName… Even then, this does not scale when we have multiple applications configured (app1FileName, app2FileName, etc).
+- **[gmileka]** Make sure they increase/remove the limit on the nesting level.
 - While we are planning on implementing a web portal, 3rd parties or OEMs are also expected to build their own custom portals to manipulate this schema.
 A flat list does not communicate the relationship between the various properties and leads to a much more difficult programming experience when it comes to which properties need to be always set together, etc.
 - Also for debugging, it is very convenient to inspect the device twin, and in some cases even modify it.
 A flat list makes this experience very hard and error prone.